-Learn to change shell prompt with your choice character or value.
+Learn to change shell prompt with your chosen character or value.
 Different values or shell variables can be defined to be shown as shell prompt.

-After user logged in to system through Putty or command line he is greeted with blinking cursor in front of something called as “Shell prompt”!
-Generally, shell prompt with # denotes superuser and with $ denotes normal user.
-But going beyond this mainstream prompts, most of the admins choose custom prompt for them and their users.
+After the user logged in to the system through Putty or command line he is greeted with blinking cursor in front of something called “Shell prompt”!
+Generally, the shell prompt with # denotes superuser and with $ denotes normal user.
+But going beyond these mainstream prompts, most of the admins choose the custom prompt for them and their users.

-Most famous prompt used is showing present working directory in prompt.
-So that users knows in which directory he is while executing any command.
+The most famous prompt used is showing the present working directory in prompt.
+So that users know in which directory he is while executing any command.
 Another widely used prompt is showing hostname.
-This ensures user that he is working on right terminal when many terminal windows are open.
-In this post we will see how to set these prompts and some fancy prompts too.
+This ensures the user that he is working on the right terminal when many terminal windows are open.
+In this post, we will see how to set these prompts and some fancy prompts too.

 Where to define Shell prompt :

 Shell prompt is defined by

 PS1 variable in the profile file.
 This profile file can be any profile that is executed on user login.
 If multiple profiles have multiple values defined for